 - You were under 21 but have now reached the age of 21, or

 These changes may affect your eligibility or visa availability.
 Go to the Department of State’s National Visa Center Contact Information page for information on how to contact the NVC.

 If you are granted an immigrant visa, the consular officer will give you a packet of information.
 This packet is known as a “Visa Packet.”
 Do not open this packet.

 You will need to pay a USCIS Immigrant Fee.
 USCIS uses this fee to process your immigrant visa packet and produce your Green Card.
 We encourage you to pay the fee online after you receive your visa packet and before you depart for the United States.

 When you arrive in the United States, you should give your Visa Packet to the U.S. Customs and Border Protection (CBP) officer at the port of entry.
 The CBP officer will inspect you and determine whether to admit you into the United States as a lawful permanent resident.
 If the CBP officer admits you, you will then have lawful permanent resident status and be able to live and work in the United States permanently.

 8. Receive Your Green Card

 If you have paid the USCIS Immigrant Fee, you will receive your Green Card in the mail after you arrive in the United States.
-If you do not receive your Green Card within 45 days of your arrival, please call our National Customer Service Center at 1-800-375-5283 or make an InfoPass appointment to visit your local USCIS field office.
+If you do not receive your Green Card within 45 days of your arrival, please call our USCIS Contact Center at 800-375-5283 or make an InfoPass appointment to visit your local USCIS field office.

 If you did not pay the USCIS Immigrant Fee before you arrived in the United States, you will need to pay the fee before USCIS will send you a Green Card.